FREQUENTLY ASKED QUESTIONS:

 Q: Can my child take a half year of one elective and a half year of another?

 A: Yes.
-Government, economics, finance, debate, music, art, drama, physical education and others are offered a semester at a time and your student can take one semester of any of them.
+Government, economics, finance, health, debate, music, art, drama, physical education and others are offered a semester at a time and your student can take one semester of any of them.
 (Example: physical education for first semester; drama for second semester.)
 Consult the class schedule.

 Q: Do I have to register my student for study hall?